 Sparkling water is a great alternative to sodas and sugar-sweetened beverages, which increase the risk of worsening CKD.

 Look for sparkling water that contains only carbonated water and natural flavors.
-Some brands may include additives that have potassium, which is not advised.
+Some brands may include additives that have potassium, which may not be advised.

-Examples of sparkling water that are good for kidneys include;
+Examples of sparkling water brands that are good for kidneys include

 Sparkling waters to avoid

-Some sparkline waters contain potassium and/or phosphorus additives.
-Examples include;
+Some sparkling waters contain potassium and/or phosphorus additives.
+Examples include

 Water